-In January 2008 Bella Roberts entered Focus as the UK’s first Z-LASIK patient.
-The mother of three was classed as clinically blind without glasses and had long dreamt of having laser eye surgery but had been put off by the traditional methods used.
-Bella was a little nervous about being the UK’s first Z-LASIK patient but she entered the laser suite and within twenty minutes after treatment her vision was better than 20-20.
-Whilst this was a life changing moment for Bella Roberts and her family it was also a huge turning point for Focus and the industry as a whole.
+Bella was a little nervous about being the UK’s first Z-LASIK patient but she entered the laser suite and within twenty minutes after treatment her vision was better than 20/20.
+Whilst this was a life changing moment for Bella Roberts and her family it was also a turning point for Focus and the level of results that we can achieve.

-Laser eye surgery was now not only safe, painless and quick but with the advent of Z-LASIK it had now become so accurate that the results would set a new era in refractive surgery.
+Refractive surgery had now not only reached new levels of safety but with the advent of Z-LASIK it had now become so accurate that vision beyond 20/20 became an everyday occurrence.

 The early years of eye surgery